How to Create and Manage WordPress User Roles and Permissions

-Let’s break down these permissions for every user role in more detail:
+Let’s break down these WordPress permissions for every user role in more detail:

 Editors can manage comments, pages, and posts (including those created by other users).
 However, they have no access to the settings panel, installing new plugins, customizing the site’s theme, or organizing other users.

 Unlike editors, authors’ role is limited to their own content management.
 That’s why they have no permission to organize other users’ posts, approve and delete comments, nor manage pages.
-Other than that, they have the same limited permissions as editors.
+Other than that, they have the same limited WordPress roles and permissions as the editors.

-This role allows users to add, edit, and delete their own content.
+The contributor role in WordPress allows users to add, edit, and delete their own content.
 Contributors can’t publish, upload media files, and manage their posts once published.

 Subscribers only have access to view published posts or comments and manage their profile section on the dashboard.

-A super admin role (which only applies to WordPress multisite network) can perform any administration task within the network, such as add or delete websites, install a plugin or theme, organize content and its settings.
+A super admin role (which only applies to WordPress multisite network) can perform any administration task within the network, such as add or delete websites, install a WordPress theme or plugin, organize content and its settings.
 They have full control over the network’s users.

 Before choosing the appropriate role for users, ask yourself about these key points: Will you let users manage your WordPress dashboard?
 Do you trust them to organize your site’s content?
 Should you review their posts before publishing?
 Are they capable enough to edit and publish other users’ posts?

-IMPORTANT: Be cautious when appointing another user as a new administrator.
-Once assigned, they get full access to your admin panel.
-They can even edit or delete your account.
+Important!
+Be cautious when appointing another user as a new administrator.
+Once assigned, they get full access to your admin panel and they can even edit or delete your account.

 Next, let’s figure out the correct way to add, delete, and customize user roles on your site.

-Here are a couple of key points to grasp before setting up user roles:
+Here are a couple of key points to grasp before setting up WordPress permission levels and user roles:

 - An administrator can change user roles at any time from the Users menu.